openstack/ha-guide/doc/ha-guide/source/intro-ha-concepts.rst

 Most high availability systems guarantee protection against system downtime and data loss only in the event of a single failure.
 However, they are also expected to protect against cascading failures, where a single failure deteriorates into a series of consequential failures.
+Many service providers guarantee :term:`Service Level Agreement (SLA)` including uptime percentage of computing service, which is calculated based on the available time and system downtime excluding planned outage time.

 Redundancy and failover
 ~~~~~~~~~~~~~~~~~~~~~~~